 The Yankees sign free-agent Al Holland, a well-traveled reliever who saved five games for three different teams last season.
 The one-year contract has a clause that requires the 33 year-old southpaw, one of the players granted immunity in exchange for their testimony in the last year's Pittsburgh cocaine trials, to submit to drug tests.

 Angels free-agent Bengie Molina (.295, 15, 69) and the Blue Jays come to terms on a $5 million, one-year deal with a $7.5 million mutual option for 2007 with a $500,000 buyout clause.
 Along with starter A.J.
 Burnett and closer B.J.
-Ryan, third baseman Troy Glaus and first baseman Lyle Overbay, the 31 year-old Gold Glove catcher becomes the latest blue chip to join Toronto during the off season.
+Ryan, third baseman Troy Glaus, and first baseman Lyle Overbay, the 31 year-old Gold Glove catcher becomes the latest blue chip to join Toronto during the off-season.

 The Rangers hire Nolan Ryan as team president during a pivotal point in club history, according to club president Tom Hicks.
-The 61 year-old Hall of Fame hurler, who retired with the Rangers in 1993 after playing a record 27 seasons, is introduced at The Ballpark in Arlington with much fanfare, including a video highlight package featuring many of the right-hander's milestones.
+The 61 year-old Hall of Fame hurler, who retired with the Rangers in 1993 after playing a record 27 major league seasons, is introduced at The Ballpark in Arlington with much fanfare, including a video highlight package featuring many of the right-hander's milestones.

-After Seattle declines to offer him salary arbitration, free-agent Erik Bedard agrees to stay a part of the Mariners' pitching rotation, inking a one-year deal with a mutual option for 2011.
+After Seattle declined to offer him salary arbitration, free-agent Erik Bedard agrees to stay a part of the Mariners' pitching rotation, inking a one-year deal with a mutual option for 2011.
 The 30 year-old oft-injured southpaw, who is rehabilitating after surgery on his pitching shoulder last August, will not have to continue in his disappointing role as the ace of the team with the off-season trade for Cliff Lee and the emergence of Félix Hernández.

-An arbitration panel rules in favor of 27-year old Anibal Sanchez (8-9, 3.67), awarding the Marlin right-hander with a record-breaking $8 million salary for this season.
+An arbitration panel rules in favor of 27 year-old Anibal Sanchez (8-9, 3.67), awarding the Marlin right-hander with a record-breaking $8 million salary for this season.
 The decision, which puts aside the team's counter offer of $6.9 million, represents the largest amount ever given to a starting pitcher who went to arbitration.